MicrosoftDocs/win32/desktop-src/oe/oe-imimepropertyset.md

 ---
 title: IMimePropertySet interface
 description: Do not use.
 Manages an Internet message header or body header.
-This interface allows a client to manipulate a header as a collection of properties. ms.assetid: '69b98775-58a2-4ea6-b592-89c0bb5d1385'
+This interface allows a client to manipulate a header as a collection of properties. ms.assetid: 69b98775-58a2-4ea6-b592-89c0bb5d1385
+keywords:
-keywords: ["IMimePropertySet interface Windows Mail (formerly Outlook Express)", "IMimePropertySet interface Windows Mail (formerly Outlook Express) , described"]
+- IMimePropertySet interface Windows Mail (formerly Outlook Express)
+- IMimePropertySet interface Windows Mail (formerly Outlook Express) , described
 topic_type:
 - apiref
 api_name: